getsentry/sentry-docs/.github/PULL_REQUEST_TEMPLATE.md

 ## Description of changes

 *Describe your changes here.
-If your PR relates to or resolves an issue, link that here.*
+If your PR relates to or resolves an issue, add a link to that too.*

 ## Legal Boilerplate